+II.
+More numbers of gap junctions.

 III.
 Depolarization of Purkinje cells is Na dependent.

 IV.
 Wide diameter, it offers less resistance within the cells.

 V. RMP is -90mV (Cations move rapidly into the cells due to more electronegativity)

-Current from AV node passes to the Purkinje system by bundle of His.
+Current from the AV node passes to the Purkinje system by a bundle of His.
 The bundle branches are made of specialized myocardial cells called Purkinje cells.
-When current is released from AV node into Purkinje system, ventricular depolarization takes place consisting of three steps:
+When current is released from the AV node into the Purkinje system, ventricular depolarization takes place consisting of three steps:

 1. Septal depolarization.